 Each year the Commission reviews the priorities it asks auditors to report on through their work in councils.
-Exhibit 1 (page 7) sets out these priorities and summarises the overall progress councils have made against them in 2019/20.
+Exhibit 1 (page 7) summarises the overall progress councils have made against these in 2019/20.

-We noted progress in some important areas such as how councils set local priorities and work collaboratively with partners.
-However, we found that councils need to make further improvements in how they plan to meet budget gaps; empowering communities; and in working with others to re-design services.
+We noted progress in important areas of how councils set local priorities and work collaboratively with their partners.
+However, we found that councils need to make further improvements in how they plan to meet budget gaps; empower communities; and work with others to redesign services.